Neral/pvg-chrome-extension/README.md

 - Click the now-visible **"Load unpacked extension…"** button.
 - Select the directory containing your unpacked extension.

+## How to Contribute

+1. Clone repo and create a new branch.
+2. Make changes and test.
+3. Submit Pull Request with comprehensive description of changes.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.